 “Coaching with Lucy has helped me with many parts of my development.
 Lucy has helped me build my confidence for public speaking and I can happily stand up and inspire a room, I still have nerves but I do it.”

-If you’d like an informal chat about how coaching might help you, drop us a line at firstname.lastname@example.org.
+Group coaching is also available for Lucidity Network members.
+If you’d like an informal chat about how coaching might help you, or more information about how the Lucidity Network can help you drop me a line at email@example.com.

 ‘Coaching with Lucy gives me a great sounding board to talk though difficult situations in confidence without judgement.
 She is a really easy person to talk to and a great listener.
 She asks clever questions which help me consider different ways of looking at a problem and she often challenges my assumptions.
 Coaching with Lucy has given me the time and space to reflect and as a result I have become more confident in making difficult decisions.’Dr Jo Smith, CEO, Derbyshire Wildlife Trust